Sensitivity analysis: Derivative-based local methods

 where the subscript x0 indicates that the derivative is taken at some fixed point in the space of the input (hence the 'local' in the name of the class).
-Adjoint modelling and Automated Differentiation are methods in this class.
+Adjoint modelling and Automated Differentiation are methods which allow to compute all partial derivatives at a cost at most 4-6 times of that for evaluating the original function.
 Similar to OAT, local methods do not attempt to fully explore the input space, since they examine small perturbations, typically one variable at a time.
 It is possible to select similar samples from derivative-based sensitivity through Neural Networks and perform uncertainty quantification.

-One advantages of the local methods is that it is possible to make a matrix to represent all the sensitivities in a system, thus providing an overview that cannot be achieved with global methods if there is a large number of input and output variables.
+One advantage of the local methods is that it is possible to make a matrix to represent all the sensitivities in a system, thus providing an overview that cannot be achieved with global methods if there is a large number of input and output variables.